jli0108/quantum-diff-eq-ham-ebd/README.md

 # Quantum simulation of differential equations via Hamiltonian embedding

 This repository contains source code and data for quantum simulation of PDEs via Hamiltonian embedding.
-The manuscript titled "Resource-efficient quantum simulation of transport phenomena via Hamiltonian embedding" is available on [arXiv](https://arxiv.org/abs/2602.03099).
+The manuscript, which is titled "Resource-efficient quantum simulation of transport phenomena via Hamiltonian embedding," is available on [arXiv](https://arxiv.org/abs/2602.03099).

 This is a joint work by [Joseph Li](https://jli0108.github.io/), [Gengzhi Yang](https://github.com/Genz17), [Jiaqi Leng](https://jiaqileng.github.io/), and [Xiaodi Wu](https://www.cs.umd.edu/~xwu/).